doanamo/BourneEngine/Readme.md

 - Focus on hardware utilization, memory efficiency and responsiveness

 # Requirements
+Project is based on CMake 3.29 and can be used with:
-- CLion (recommended 2024.3 or higher, with bundled CMake/Ninja)
+- CLion (recommended 2024.3 or higher, with bundled CMake)
-- Visual Studio 2022 (recommended 17.11.5 or higher, with bundled CMake/Ninja)
+- VS2022 (recommended 17.11 or higher, with bundled CMake)

 # FAQ
 ### Is this just a toy project focused exclusively on self learning?